b4yuan/sefa_classroom/README.md

 - Grade all homeworks: Call the file with the tag `--grade_all`.
 This will grade all homeworks for which a professor-created example folder exists in the professor directory.
 `python3 runSystem.py --grade_all`

+- Specify a custom config file with the tag `--config`.
+The input must be the **absolute** path.
+If this flag is not included, the default config file location will be used: `combinedSystem/profFiles/config.json`

 Throughout this process, feedback messages are written to a text file in filteredOutput.txt and grades are added to _profFiles\mastergrades.csv_ for easy reference.